GLOBAL MARKETS-Equity markets rebound on EU fund optimism; gold edges higher | Business

 GLOBAL MARKETS-Equity markets rebound on EU fund optimism; gold edges higher

-The euro rose after a bout of profit-taking on early gains that took the single currency to a 19-week high on hopes for an EU fund expected to be around 750 billion euros ($857.93 bln).
-Italy's borrowing costs fell to their lowest since early March on signs of a potential agreement, which has driven a rally in southern European bonds, led by Italy, since May.
+EU leaders appeared to be nearing agreement on the massive stimulus plan despite lingering tensions between them after four days of summit squabbling.
+Summit Chairman Charles Michel said he would present the 27 leaders with a new proposal and was confident it could be the basis for a deal many say is critical to dispel doubts about the bloc's very future.

-European shares advanced on hopes for the recovery fund, while the S&P 500 and Nasdaq rose, led by technology stocks.
-News that AstraZeneca's experimental COVID-19 vaccine was safe and produced an immune response in early-stage clinical trials in healthy volunteers helped lift equities, but it was still too early to call the drug a success.
+European shares also rose on recovery fund optimism while encouraging data from three COVID-19 vaccine candidates lifted equities on both sides of the Atlantic, with the Nasdaq set to reach a fresh record closing high.
+AstraZeneca shares rose 1.45% after hitting a record high on news its COVID-19 vaccine was safe and produced an immune response in early-stage clinical trials in healthy volunteers, though it was too early to call the drug a success.

 "We're finally getting the details on these Phase I, Phase II studies that we kind of all expected to be positive, but it’s all about the Phase III and that's where everything and anything can go wrong," said Edward Moya, senior market analyst at currency broker OANDA in New York.
-MSCI's benchmark for global equity markets rose 0.49%.
-On Wall Street, the Dow Jones Industrial Average fell 0.28%, the S&P 500 gained 0.27% and the Nasdaq Composite added 1.35%.
+MSCI's benchmark for global equity markets rose 0.74%.
+On Wall Street, the Dow Jones Industrial Average rose 0.1%, the S&P 500 gained 0.68% and the Nasdaq Composite jumped 2.12%.

-Discussions over the grants has since narrowed, with EU summit Chairman Charles Michel saying they would be based on 390 billion euros combined with smaller rebates.
-The euro was up 0.14%, at $1.1442, while the yen gained 0.20%, to $107.2000.

-The euro hit its highest against the dollar since March 9, at $1.1467 after reports of progress following three days of negotiations.
-Gold prices jumped to their highest since September 2011 and silver hit a more-than-four-year peak as a spike in COVID-19 infections and hopes for increased stimulus measures supported safe-haven demand.
+In Europe, the broad FTSEurofirst 300 index closed up 0.73%.
+Investors dropped cyclical stocks after a weeklong rally to return to the tech-centric leaders amid spiraling new cases of COVID-19 and investor hopes a vaccine will emerge to halt the pandemic's growing spread.

-Spot gold prices rose $6.7542 to $1,815.65 an ounce.
-Oil prices fell as coronavirus cases increased in many countries, though investor optimism about a potential COVID-19 vaccine and ongoing talks over the European Union fund to revive economies hit by the pandemic curbed losses.
+U.S. gold futures settled up 0.4% to $1,817.40 an ounce.
+Spot gold rose $8.3616 to $1,817.26 an ounce.
+Oil prices were little changed as coronavirus cases mounted in many countries.
+But a flurry of announcements about a potential COVID-19 vaccine and ongoing talks over a recovery fund to revive EU economies curbed losses.

 Chinese markets rose more than 2% after regulators raised the equity investment cap for insurers and encouraged mergers and acquisitions among brokerages and mutual fund houses.
 Prices for copper, a barometer of economic growth, fell after data showed rising inventories in Chinese warehouses and on concern that climbing coronavirus cases threatened a sustainable global recovery.